 We are proud to recognize the outstanding support of our loyal alumni, parents, and friends.

-In recognition of gifts to the Ohio Wesleyan Fund, we provide increased levels of engagement opportunities with each giving society.
+In recognition of gifts to the Ohio Wesleyan Annual Giving Program funds, we provide increased levels of engagement opportunities with each giving society.
 We invite you to increase your gift to the next giving level.

 Gray Chapel Guild